entangledion/PowerMM/README.md

     - Your MineMeld password
       - Note: The MM Password is cached to disk using AES standard Powershell SecureString encryption

-    - You will be prompted to enter the MineMeld node names that will be used for blocklists and watchlists.
-A blocklist can be used by a firewall to dynamically block against any IOCs you add to the node, or can be used to match firewall traffic logs in a SIEM.
-A watchlist can also be used to match firewall traffic logs in SIEM dashboard, or setup to send a SIEM email notification any time there is a match.
+    - You will be prompted to enter the MineMeld node names that will be used for blacklists and watchlists.
+A blacklist can be used by a firewall to dynamically block against any IOCs you add to the node, or can be used to match firewall traffic logs in a SIEM.
+A watchlist can also be used to match firewall traffic logs in SIEM, or used to send an email notification from your SIEM any time there is a match.
-    These two use-cases are supported separately in PowerMM because an admin often may not want to block a specific address, but only monitor activity for it:
+    These two use-cases are supported separately in PowerMM because an admin often may not want to always block a specific IOC, but only monitor activity for:

     # IPv4 Node Setup Prompts:
-    - The IPv4 miner node name setup to be used as a blocklist, that you want to add IPv4 indicators to
+    - The IPv4 miner node name setup to be used as a blacklist, that you want to add IPv4 indicators to
-      - Example: Acme_IPv4_Blocklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
+      - Example: Acme_IPv4_blacklist (the "Miner" Node name shown under the "Config" tab in MineMeld)
-    - An associated IPv4 output feed name for the blocklist (so the script can check it for duplicate indicators)
+    - An associated IPv4 output feed name for the blacklist (so the script can check it for duplicate indicators)
       - Example: inboundfeed_bl_ipv4 (the "Output" Node name shown under the "Config" tab in MineMeld)
       - Example: Corresponds to https://minemeld.acme.corp/feeds/inboundfeed_bl_ipv4
     - The IPv4 miner node name setup to be used as a watchlist, that you want to add IPv4 indicators to